lsarkisov/contactbook/bc-contacts-book/README.md

 <h1 align="center">
-  React/Redux, Saga
+  Story book project
 </h1>

-## 🍔 Story book project
+## 🍔 Install project

 ### 1) Create database
 Fist of all you need create database in MySql